 1. Introduction and welcome

-Begin with a welcome to families.
-This section is a great way to stress your commitment to the community and your excitement about what is to come.
+Start your handbook with a warm welcome to families.
+This is a great opportunity to express your commitment to the community and your excitement for the year ahead.
+Keep this section brief but thoughtful, as it sets the tone for your program's relationship with families.

 2. Childcare and teaching philosophies

-Every childcare program has its approach to teaching and early childhood education.
-Laying out your approach will give families a good idea of what to expect.
-Share about your curriculum design and how families will learn about their child’s development.
+Every childcare program has a unique approach to early childhood education.
+Outlining your teaching philosophy gives families a clear idea of what to expect.

 3. Operating information